NeuralEnsemble/python-neo/doc/source/neo_users.rst

           uncertainpy_ and eFEL_.

 .. note:: We also plan to maintain a list of publications that mention use of Neo and/or cite the Neo article.
-          For now, you can view mentions on SciCrunch_ and on `Google Scholar`_.
+          For now, you can view mentions on SciCrunch_ and on `Google Scholar`_, and read `comments from Neo users`_ from the INCF review of Neo as a community standard.

 .. _Elephant: https://github.com/NeuralEnsemble/elephant